Angelina Jolie

 Born at Cedars-Sinai Hospital in Los Angeles to actors Jon Voight and Marcheline Bertrand.

-Small bit part alongside her father Jon Voight in the film Lookin' to Get Out.
+Small bit part alongside her father Jon Voight — her first on-screen appearance.

 Married Jonny Lee Miller

-Married fellow actor Jonny Lee Miller in a civil ceremony.
+Married Hackers co-star Jonny Lee Miller in a civil ceremony (marriage later ended in divorce).

-Won a Golden Globe for portraying Cornelia Wallace in the HBO/TV film George Wallace and earned an Emmy nomination.
+Won a Golden Globe for her portrayal of Cornelia Wallace in the TV film George Wallace; Emmy nomination.

-Portrayed supermodel Gia Carangi in HBO film Gia; won Golden Globe, received Emmy nomination, and won a Screen Actors Guild Award.
+Portrayed Gia Carangi in HBO film Gia; won Golden Globe and Screen Actors Guild Award; Emmy nomination.

 Academy Award for Best Supporting Actress (Girl, Interrupted)